bokunimowakaru/udp/README.md

 ## About "CSVxUDP" (CSV Cross UDP)

 CSVxUDP is a simple transmission format for sensor systems which I authored for "トランジスタ技術 2016年 9月号 CQ出版社".
-It is structed by the following format defined 5 bytes device name; 1 byte separator '_', 1 byte identification number, 1 byte comma for the separated code, CSV payload, and LF code.
+It is structed by the following format defined 5 bytes device name, 1 byte separator '_', 1 byte identification number, 1 byte comma for the separated code, CSV payload, and LF code.

 Fig. Sensor Data Transmission Format (bytes):